nd-pc/PotreeConverter/README.md

 # About
 This is a fork of the original PotreeConverter 2.0.
 The original repository can be found [here](https://github.com/potree/PotreeConverter).

-The main branch contains the MPI implementation  of the PotreeConverter.
+The main branch contains the MPI implementation  of the PotreeConverter known as PotreeConverterMPI.
 The storage requirement for PotreeConverter is:
 ```angular2html
 input_data_size + temporary_data_size + output_data_size
 temporary_data_size = input_data_size * LAZ_compression_ratio